godalming123/tinytile/readme.md

 # Usage
 **Keybindings:**
     - *General:*
         - ALt + escape             - exit this compositor
         - Alt + h                  - open the project usage instructions in a browser
         - Alt + x                  - sleep your system
     - *Keybindings for managing clients:*
         - Alt + q                  - close focused window
         - Alt + f                  - toggle wether a client is maxmized
         - Alt + w/s                - go to previous/next windows with a menu
         - Super + w/s              - swap the focused window with the previous/next window (also with a menu)
         - Alt + a                  - show a list of open windows (hides as soon as you release alt)
     - *Keybindings for moving/resizing clients:*
         - Alt + shift + W/A/S/D    - move a client
-  - Alth + control + W/A/S/D - resize a client
+        - Alt + control + W/A/S/D  - resize a client
     - *Keybindings to open apps:*
         - Alt + enter              - open your terminal (set in config.h)
         - Alt + e                  - open your filemanager (set in config.h)
         - Alt + b                  - open your browser (set in config.h)
 **Other behaviours:**
     - You can press alt and then tap and hold on a window with left click to drag it or right click to resize it

 # Todo
 ## Feature additions